Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • 03:00: EDR reports encryption.
 Automatic alert activates on-call team.

 • 03:15: IT Operations Lead classifies as P1 (critical).
-According to RACI: Immediate isolation authorized.
+According to RACI: immediate isolation authorized.

 • 03:30: Infected servers isolated.
 Crisis team activated via SMS.